webpack-contrib/style-loader/README.md

 #### Custom Elements (Shadow DOM)

-You can define custom target for your styles for the `lazyStyleTag` type.
+You can define custom target for your styles when using the `lazyStyleTag` type.

 **insert-function.js**